1. Panel e-filing email: See FAQ #8 if you have a change of email address.

 Step 2 – After the court signs the appointment order, counsel will have 10 days from the date of appointment to notify the court if they wish to opt out of e-filing due to undue hardship.
 If counsel does not opt out, counsel's e-service email will be listed in the "Parties and Attorneys" court docket profile online.
 If counsel does opt out, counsel's e-service email will not be listed, but counsel also forfeits the opportunity to e-file with the court and e-service by the parties.

-Step 3 – E-filing a document: The Fifth District's e-filing website portal (link will open in new window) now accepts designated e-filings which are submitted via a confidential channel (a secure FTP process).
+Step 3 – E-filing a document: The Fifth District's e-filing website portal (external link) now accepts designated e-filings which are submitted via a confidential channel (a secure FTP process).
 Please read and follow their site instructions.

 All non-issue briefs such as Wende must be e-filed with this court.
 E-filing a first-time EOT is voluntary.